 How to claim

 You won’t get your new State Pension automatically - you have to claim it.
-You should get a letter 4 months before your State Pension age, telling you what to do.
+You should get a letter no later than 2 months before you reach State Pension age, telling you what to do.

 There are 4 ways to claim: